rohanp-91/flipgrid-assignment/README.md

     * RegisterRequestService - This is an extension of the BaseRequestService class to align with the registration network requests.
     * RegistrationRepository - A class that handles the registration requests making use of the RegisterRequestService.

+5. Models - This contains different models for user/entity specific data and business logic

 3. Activities - This contains the class definitions of the various activities of the application.

 4. Fragments - This contains the fragment definitions of the application that is used by the activities.